nrinaudo/kantan.csv/README.md

 csv.rowsR[User]("input.csv", ',')
 ```

-This is how the `safeRowsR` methods are implemented under the hood.

 Note that this approach can cause issues if the CSV data contains a header row.
 You can configure your `RowReader`
 instance to skip the first line in the stream by overriding its `hasHeader` method (or by calling `withHeader`, which